 Knowing what to do right before and during a hurricane can help families feel more in control and take steps to increase their safety.

 Landslides often occur with little warning and can completely damage homes and businesses, requiring families to rebuild or relocate.

-To limit the spread of a pandemic, individuals will be encouraged to keep their distance from others and avoid interacting if there are any signs of illness.
+To limit the spread of a public health outbreak, individuals will be encouraged to keep their distance from others and avoid interacting if there are any signs of illness.